 The remainder of the present paper is organized as follows.
 Section 2 explains the composition and the feature of the engine control system with the electric throttle control device.
-Section 3 describes the engine system model necessary for the feedforward control of the idle speed and the composition of the idle speed control system.
+Section 3 describes the engine system model necessary for the feed-forward control of the idle speed and the composition of the idle speed control system.
 In Section 4, the effectiveness of the proposed system is evaluated by an experiment using an actual car.
+In Section 5, a learning control method proposed to solve the problem of control deterioration by aging or environmental changes or to eliminate the problem of eliminating mounting errors by adjustment is evaluated in an actual vehicle.
+The control logic must be simple enough for execution even by a vehicle-mounted microcomputer of small scale that controls an actual vehicle.
+Therefore, a simple but effective learning control method is proposed.